REMitchell/pacman/README.md

 ## Important Installation Instructions

-Open up index.html, preferably in some appropriate rendering software, such as a web browser like this one!
+Clone/download and open up index.html locally in your browser.
+Or, navigate to <a href="http://haltornot.com">the internet page where this project lives!</a>

 ## How it Works